Prosecution of Letitia James: Dismissal

+Attempts to secure another indictment

+Less than two weeks after Currie dismissed the indictment against James, DOJ prosecutors in Norfolk, Virginia, sought a second indictment.
+However, on December 4, 2025, the grand jury declined to indict her.
+On December 11, a federal grand jury in Alexandria, Virginia similarly declined to indict her.

+John Sarcone, the Trump administration’s pick for US Attorney for the Northern District of New York, began working on two criminal investigations into James, but on January 8, 2026, federal judge Lorna Schofield ruled that he was "not lawfully serving as Acting U.S. Attorney" and therefore must cease his work on the investigations.

+Appeal

+On February 9, 2026, the DOJ filed an appeal with the Fourth Circuit Court of Appeals, arguing that Halligan had not been improperly appointed and the case should not have been dismissed.

 Reactions

 New York Governor Kathy Hochul condemned the indictment, calling it politically motivated.
 Civil rights organizations, including the National Council of Negro Women, expressed concern about the broader implications of the indictment, particularly its impact on black women in leadership.
 Legal experts cited by Associated Press questioned the strength of the allegations, noting that cases of this nature are rare without clear evidence of fraud or deliberate wrongdoing.

+In their book Regime Change, co-authors Maggie Haberman and Jonathan Swan report that Trump told a White House advisor he didn't care whether James was convicted, and that the true goal was to drag James into court.
+"I want to make her life miserable," Trump reportedly told the advisor.

 On October 30, 2025, the Trump administration fired about a dozen officials in Fannie Mae’s ethics and internal investigations unit.
 The fired officials had been probing (following an internal complaint) whether other senior officials, under direction of Bill Pulte, had improperly ordered staff to pull mortgage records of Democratic officials.
 A complaint about James's records had been elevated to the Office of Inspector General for the Federal Housing Finance Agency headed by Pulte, which passed it on to the U.S. attorney’s office in eastern Virginia that had brought the criminal case against James.